XuewenWangUGA/SeqReadsProcessing/README.md

 # SeqReadsProcessing (SRP)
 Tools for Next Generation Sequencing reads processing suitable for both short Illumina and PacBio NanoPore long reads

 These tools are initially developed by Xuewen Wang.
 Free to use for academic research and education.
-Any other application, a license is required.
+Any other application is allowed once including the a statement of the orgin from this place.

 # Installation